e-abdi/Open-Source-Glider/Glider Components/comms.rst

 Argos
 ===============

 Another constellation used mostly for animal tracking but used on gliders as a backup system.
-The localization method is based on doppler effect so it's quite low accuracy but good last resort!
+The localization method is based on doppler effect so it's quite low accuracy but a good last resort!
 The new generation of trackers actually use GPS for more location accuracy and actually use the satellites for data transmission.
-Apparently you can even sent a few other bytes alongside the GPS lines which could be interesting in our case! but haven't tried this yet.
+Apparently you can even sent a few more bytes alongside the GPS lines which could be interesting in our case! but haven't tried this yet.

 LoRa
 ===========